Pylons/pyramid/docs/narr/static.rst

 Static Resources
 ================

-:app:`Pyramid` makes it possible to serve up "static" (non-dynamic) resources from a directory on a filesystem.
+:app:`Pyramid` makes it possible to serve up static resources files from a directory on a filesystem.
 This chapter describes how to configure :app:`Pyramid` to do so.

 .. index::